Easily test for Lyme disease antibodies

 Free Shipping • FSA / HSA accepted

-This test measures IgG and IgM antibodies to Borrelia garinii, Borrelia afzelii, and Borrelia burgdorferi, the bacteria that causes Lyme disease
+This Lyme disease blood test measures IgG and IgM antibodies to 3 types of bacteria that can cause Lyme disease.

 IgM/IgG Reactivity to 3 Lyme Disease Bacteria